 Don’t ignore professions.
 As much as we want to avoid stereotyping, certain professions do attract certain personality types and lifestyles.
 Don’t think you can tell someone how to behave in your place.
 Find tenants for whom acceptable behavior comes naturally.

 If you are subletting and do an even more thorough job than a typical property manager, your property manager will continually approve the arrangement.
 Look at it from their point of view: you find perfect guest/tenants without the cost of turning the apartment over.

-As you are the owner of the lease, they will still hold you accountable for anything that goes wrong.
 They have a tenant as good (or even better!) than yourself.
+As you are the owner of the lease, they still are guaranteed their rent on time.
 You have your freedom, save some money and have an exciting double life in another country.
 Everybody wins.

 Don’t offer up more information than necessary regarding your lifestyle.
 You are embarking on a life most people only dream about.
 Property managers and neighbors are human.
 You don’t want to encourage jealousy or power plays by gloating or telling them about your exciting life and how you’ve finessed it.
 Be friendly but private.

 Don’t rush.
 Make your flight arrangements for Mexico or wherever your expat destination is after you find the perfect guest/tenant so you can build your schedule around their time frame.
-Caliber of tenant is more important than a month more or less in your second home.
+The caliber of tenant is more important than a month more or less in your second home.

 Setup automatic rent payments from your checking account, not your guest/tenant's.
 Your tenant should automatically transfer money into your checking account on the first.
 You set up an automatic withdrawal for your rent from your account for the rent for the second or third.
 Always have enough in the bank to cover two months.
 It's a money transfer not a bill payment - don't let the bank terminology on their website confuse you.